At the high level installing electric car charging at home is a simple project

 What one actually needs is far more complex than noting the car supports 6 kiloWatt charging, and therefore getting a 6 kiloWatt home charging station.
 For most of us one could argue that 32 amp (6 kiloWatt) charging at home is overkill, see What electric car charging rate do we need at home, at the office, on road trips, at airports, or elsewhere?

 The issue you'll wrestle with is the desire for faster charging at home might force you into an expensive service panel upgrade.
-A service panel upgrade is expensive that's best to avoid.
+A service panel upgrade is an expense that's best to avoid.
+Or maybe you're willing to get the upgrade to be free to charge quickly at home.

 How much electrical service capacity do we really need for electric car charging?